-Parklets - Parklets are a special type of amenity that extend the Non-Motorized Travel Realm into the Roadway Realm.
+Parklets are a special type of amenity that extend the Non-Motorized Travel Realm into the Roadway Realm.
 Parklets are most frequently constructed in place of existing on-street parking.
 A parklet is often constructed using lighter materials and is not rigidly fixed to the street.
 Parklets match the sidewalk level and drainage along the gutter is usually preserved, lowering the cost of implementation.
 A parklet can provide increased public seating along sidewalks that are otherwise constrained and can be paired with cafés to provide seating to both customers and the public.

-Pedestrian Scaled Wayfinding Signage - Wayfinding is an important component of facilitating walking as a mode of transportation, just as cars are provided with directional signage.
+Pedestrian Wayfinding Signage

+Wayfinding is an important component of facilitating walking as a mode of transportation, just as cars are provided with directional signage.
 Pedestrian wayfinding helps people orient themselves in physical space and navigate from place to place.
 Wayfinding should include key destinations and attractions with distance and approximate time needed to walk there.
 Best practice wayfinding systems include 5, 10, and/or 15-minute walksheds and "heads-up" orientation from the perspective of the person viewing the sign ("heads-up" orientation in which the compass directions are rotated to correspond with the direction the person is facing).
 Signage should be placed at each intersection or at each decision point to continue to point pedestrians in the right direction.

+Driveways

-Driveways - From the perspective of the sidewalk user, driveways are locations where curb cuts connect to access drives to buildings and loading areas and can negatively impact the pedestrian experience.
+From the perspective of the sidewalk user, driveways are locations where curb cuts connect to access drives to buildings and loading areas and can negatively impact the pedestrian experience.
 Ideally the Pedestrian Zone area of the sidewalk should remain straight across the driveway with no change in cross-slope.
 Driveways should not be excessively wide.
 Curb radii should remain small to slow entering and exiting vehicles.
-Driveways should ramp up to sidewalk level while maintaining surface materials across the driveway to prevent interruptions and reinforce the priority of pedestrians over vehicles on the sidewalk.
+To prevent sidewalk interruptions and to reinforce the priority of pedestrians over vehicles on the sidewalk, a driveway should ramp up to sidewalk level and sidewalk surface materials should continue across the driveway.